about the project.

-Some of the discussions were great.
-Even the problems were important.
+Some of the discussions were profound.
 One day, a girl who had attended a few classes came in frustrated and said, “Why do we have to cook this nasty food?
 They blow up our soldiers every day and they knocked down the Twin Towers!”
 Another student spoke up and said, “The Iraqis didn’t knock down the Twin Towers, it was Bin Laden.”
 Then, it went further.
 From the stove, another kid said, “It wasn’t Bin Laden, it was our government.”

-For the artist, his most gratifying moment with that project was when, after eight weekly sessions learning how to cook Iraqi food, the students at the Community Center proposed to teach Michael Rakowitz something about their families’ recipes since they now knew so much about Iraqi recipes.
-Most of them were of African American and Latino heritage.
-One of the students, Hyasheem, asked, “Do Iraqis make Southern fried chicken?”
-The artist answered that no, to his knowledge there was nothing like it in Iraqi cuisine.
-“Well, then let’s invent it,” the student said.
-It was awesome!
-He taught Michael how to do a shake-n-bake batter, and they used all the spices and herbs they’d learned about: cumin, sumac, a little tumeric, etc. And so, Iraqi fried chicken was born!
+For the artist, the most gratifying moment of that project was when, after eight weekly sessions learning how to cook Iraqi food, the students at the Community Center began to syncretize Iraqi cuisine with their own cultural recipes.
+One of the students, Hyasheem, taught Michael how to do a shake-n-bake batter, and they used all the spices and herbs they’d learned about: cumin, sumac, a little tumeric, etc. to invent Iraqi fried chicken!